forta-network/docs/docs/index.md

 # Forta Agent Developer Docs

 Welcome to the Forta Agent developer documentation!
 Forta is the leading runtime security network for the decentralized economy.
 We are currently in the private testnet phase.
 Agents are at the heart of the Forta network as they examine and flag events of interest.
-You can easily begin writing your own Forta Agents using the official Javascript SDK
+You can easily begin writing your own Forta Agents using the official [Javascript SDK and CLI tool](https://www.npmjs.com/package/forta-agent)

 ## Quickstart